MR

 • Travel insurance covers $500,000 in Travel Accident Insurance, trip cancellations, flight delays, emergency purchases, etc.

-• Amazing travel experience with benefits like priority services, lounge access, advance seat selection, and higher earning rates when you fly with WestJet flights.
+• Amazing travel experience with benefits like priority services, lounge access, advanced seat selection, and higher earning rates when you fly with WestJet flights.

 • Offers purchase protection and extended warranty protection